aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/rendering/alpha-blending/_index.md

 using System.Drawing;
 ```

-## Step 1: Create a Bitmap
+## Create a Transparent Bitmap

 ```csharp
 Bitmap bitmap = new Bitmap(1000, 800, PixelFormat.Format32bppPArgb);
 ```

-Create a new bitmap with the desired dimensions and pixel format.
-In this example, we use a 32-bit per pixel with alpha format.
+Here we create a new bitmap with a 32‑bit per pixel format that includes an alpha channel (`PArgb`).
+This is the foundation that lets us **create transparent bitmap** images.

-## Step 2: Create Graphics
+## Create Graphics

 ```csharp
 Graphics graphics = Graphics.FromImage(bitmap);
 ```

-Initialize a Graphics object using the bitmap created in the previous step.
-This Graphics object allows you to draw on the bitmap.
+The `Graphics` object gives us a drawing surface linked to the bitmap we just created.

-## Step 3: Apply Alpha Blending
+## How to apply alpha blending

 ```csharp
 graphics.FillEllipse(new SolidBrush(Color.FromArgb(128, 255, 0, 0)), 300, 100, 400, 400);